MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesource/nf-netwakesource-netwakesourcegetmediachangeparameters.md

 ## -description

-The **NetWakeSourceGetMediaChangeParameters** method gets parameters for a media change wake source from a net adapter.
+The **NetWakeSourceGetMediaChangeParameters** method gets parameters for a media change wake source.

 ## -parameters